Anolis auratus: Territoriality

-Social Behavior
+Social behavior

-The social system of A. auratus is described as that of a “tyrant-subordinate” system, in which there is one dominant territorial male with subordinate underlings occupying the same domain, and the latter group of lizards does not form dominance relationships amongst themselves.
+The social system of A. auratus is described as that of a "tyrant-subordinate" system, in which there is one dominant territorial male with subordinate underlings occupying the same domain, and the latter group of lizards does not form dominance relationships amongst themselves.
 This social hierarchy has been observed and maintained during breeding seasons at natural population densities in the grass anole, rendering the behavior unique to this species, and many researchers attribute this phenomenon to the nature of the grassy habitat.
-Due to the transient formation and destruction of grasslands, subordinate males assume a higher net risk when challenging dominant males for territory ownership since the former must endure the high costs of fighting only to enjoy territorial dominion for a brief moment; thus, subordinates do not stand up against and engage in territorial battles with their dominants, as they will all have to relocate once their current grassy habitation becomes uninhabitable anyways.
+Due to the transient formation and destruction of grasslands, subordinate males assume a higher net risk when challenging dominant males for territory ownership since the former must endure the high costs of fighting only to enjoy territorial dominion for a brief moment; thus, subordinates do not stand up against and engage in territorial battles with their dominants, as they will all have to relocate once their current grassy habitation becomes uninhabitable anyway.
 In accordance with this reasoning, dominant males also save energy by not forcing and driving out all the subordinate males from their territories, ultimately preserving the social organization.
 Furthermore, the exposed perches of these verdant lands make it difficult for subordinates to participate in displays for mating without getting caught by the dominant territory owners, leaving the subordinates no other choice but to comply.
-Consequently, the distinct “tyrant-subordinate” social system is maintained in A. auratus as a result of habitat demands.
+Consequently, the distinct "tyrant-subordinate" social system is maintained in A. auratus as a result of habitat demands.

 Additionally, research studies show that individual A. auratus lizards prefer to associate with one another irrespective of size or sex.
 While in the absence of other conspecifics, they socialize with A. tropidogaster – a morphologically similar species.
 Previously, conspecific recognition was presumed to solely play a role in mate selection, aiding in reproductive isolation; however, the association of A. auratus with A. tropidogaster when conspecifics are not present as well as the tendency for same sex individuals to associate with one another suggest a purpose beyond reproductive selection.
 Accordingly, researchers attribute the attraction of conspecifics in the grass anole as a means of correct habitat selection, in which conspecifics are used as cues in deciding where one should settle in and occupy.
 The presence of conspecifics in a particular dwelling or environment may verify its suitability for livelihood in terms of resource availability and daily movements, in addition to potential for mates.

-Adult Sociality
+Adult sociality

 When given the choice of interacting with the same species or a morphologically similar species, A. auratus almost always chooses to interact with individuals of its own species.
 It only chooses to interact with other species when conspecifics are not around.
 This behavior suggests that being selective aids in reproductive isolation.
 It also suggests that being around conspecifics is important in habitat selection.